JuanSarthou/front-end-showcase/README/README.md

 # Frontend Showcase

-This repository showcases my skills in **HTML, CSS, and JavaScript** through various projects and examples.
+This repository showcases my skills in **HTML, CSS, and JavaScript**.

 ## Features
 - Responsive web design with **HTML & CSS**